To access a ScarletApp, click on one of the icons below:

 - Google Talk: Students can call or send instant messages to their contacts for free anytime, anywhere in the world.

-- Google Docs: Share documents, spreadsheets, and presentations.
+- Google Drive: Share documents, spreadsheets, and presentations.
 Collaborate in real-time with their team or with their whole school.
 Students can publish final documents to the entire world, too.

 - Google Sites: Work together to keep related documents, web content and other information in one place, on one site.